All it Takes is an Additional $40 for Every Student

 - Purchase additional mattresses and beds

 - And much more

 We estimate it will cost MOHI an additional $40 per student to upgrade all of our schools to meet the government’s requirements.
 We have faith that GOD will provide as He has before.

 All it takes is a one-time donation of $40 per student, in addition to monthly sponsorships, to cover the upgrades and changes needed.

 We’re always grateful for donations above and beyond the minimum amount, as they will help cover costs for the thousands of students who are not currently sponsored, in addition to new needs as they arise.
 We ask that you please prayerfully consider what donation God is calling you to give.

 What This Means for Your Sponsored Child

-Monthly child sponsorships being sent to Kenya continue to support critical food distributions, health programs, distance learning, and social workers and other staff who coordinate remote check-ins and in-person visitations with students and their families.
+Monthly child sponsorship funds continue to support critical food distributions, health programs, distance learning, in-class learning, and staff who coordinate remote check-ins and in-person visitations with students and their families.

 Encourage Your Sponsored Child with an Email!